Skip to content

 Chris Dowsett

-Business intelligence (BI) involves collecting, analyzing, and visualizing data to provide insights into business operations and performance.
-It primarily focuses on descriptive analytics and reporting.
-Decision intelligence goes beyond BI by incorporating predictive and prescriptive analytics to support decision-making in real-time.
-While BI provides historical and current data analysis, decision intelligence platforms use advanced algorithms to forecast future outcomes and recommend optimal actions in real-time.
+DI goes beyond BI by incorporating predictive and prescriptive analytics within a software platform.
+As a result, decision platforms directly support decision-makers to make the best decisions.
+While BI provides historical and current data analysis, decision intelligence platforms use advanced algorithms to forecast future outcomes and recommend optimal actions for a specific decision.
 For example, BI may provide a report on sales performance by region.
-While decision intelligence can predict future sales trends and suggest targeted marketing campaigns for each region on demand.
+On the other hand, Decision Intelligence can predict future sales trends and suggest targeted marketing campaigns for each region on demand.

 For more related articles from SC Tech Insights, see my articles on decision science.